Aditya112003/food-ordering-app/README.md

 - **Shopping Cart Management**: Add, remove, and modify items in the cart before proceeding to checkout.
 - **Dummy Payment Gateway**: Experience a complete payment flow using a simulated payment gateway.
 - **Order History**: View past orders with detailed information about items and totals.
 - **Admin Features**: Admins can create, edit, and delete their own menu items.
 No other admins can edit or view another admin's menu items.
+Admins can also create new categories for their menu items and Admins can also see the other users details.
 - **Responsive Design**: The application is designed to work seamlessly on both desktop and mobile devices.

 ## Technologies Used